russbrenner/k8s-juiceshop/README.md

 > terraform apply
 >```

-5. Get the K8s configuration from the Terraform state and store it in a file that kubectl can read & Set an environment variable so that kubectl picks up the correct config
+5. Get the K8s configuration from the Terraform state and store it in a file that kubectl can read & set an environment variable so that kubectl picks up the correct config
 > ```
 > echo "$(terraform output kube_config)" > ./kubeconfig
 > export KUBECONFIG=./kubeconfig